zdenek-jonas/microstream-crud-spring/README.md

 }
 ```

 Now we need a one file more and this file is application.properties.
 In this file we define the path for the DB files.
 Where Microstream should save our data.
-This file is pretty easy.
+This file is easy and short.
 ```
 microstream.store.location=C:\\store
 ```